vstadn/text_analysis/ReadMe.txt

                         Input file that needs to be analyzed(required).
   -s STOPWORDS, --stopwords STOPWORDS
                         File with the list of stop words(optional).
-  -a ALGORITHM, --algorithm ALGORITHM
-                        Choose preferred algorithm.
-1 - for slower approach.
-                        Any other value/blank/no argument for faster approach.
   -u URL, --url URL     URL or not
   -p PLOT, --plot PLOT  yes if you want to plot it